In Greek mythology, Achilles was the handsome hero of the Trojan War whose only weakness was his heel.

 If you love to wear shoes that don’t properly support the foot and heel, they could actually cause Achilles tendonitis, too.
 (Sorry ladies, four-inch spike heels are not a good idea.)
 It’s always a good idea to immediately stop wearing the shoes you had on when your Achilles tendon first started hurting, at least until you can see a doctor.

 We treat Achilles tendonitis by first reducing the inflammation and pain, then strengthening the tendon while providing the proper support.
 This might be done through orthotics or just better shoes.
 We’ll also show you some special stretches you can do to relax the calf muscle and reduce pressure on the Achilles tendon.
 We might also recommend physical therapy or applying ice.
 Platelet Rich Plasma Injections (PRP) have also been effective in helping Achilles tendonitis.
+Additionally our office can offer other regenerative medicine techniques to treat this problem, including our MLS pain laser treatments.
+These have shown to be effective in helping to bring blood flow and healing properties to the Achilles tendon, which generally does not have great blood supply.

 Surgery is only an option when it progresses into Achilles tendonosis, and even then, it’s only in extreme cases.